mparchment/salsabil-io/src/content/blog/hadith.md

 Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applied usul al-fiqh.
 This will introduce fiqh al-hadith, as masterfully Ibn Daqiq al-‘Id shows how rulings are deduced from each narration.
 Listen to the recorded commentary of Hasan Bukhari on *Ihkam al-Ahkam*.

 # Intermediate Level
 The objective of this stage is to begin preparing for the thorough and exhaustive study of the major hadith literature.
 Throughout this stage, one should begin reading through the various sunan works to gain familiarity of their contents, while also checking and researching the veracity of their narrations.
-The most important sunan works are those of al-Nasa'i, which contains important benefits regarding hidden defects, and al-Tirmidhi, which includes unique terminology often quoted by later scholars.
+The most important sunan are *Sunan al-Tirmidhi*, which includes unique terminology often quoted by later scholars, *al-Mujtaba* by al-Nasa'i, which contains important benefits regarding hidden defects, and

 - *Ma’alim al-Sunnah al-Nabawiyyah* by Salih b.
 Ahmad al-Shami